hrithikguy/systecash/doc/README.translator.txt

 accounts/C.  A subset of those are fine as well.
 Probably several of them will not apply to your local legislative/economic system anyway.
-For a really customized account hierarchy you might better create a new account hierarchy file in GnuCash, and then, by hand-editing the xml code, split it up into several files and cut&paste the appropriate tags from the accounts/C/acctchrt_* files.
+For a really customized account hierarchy you might better create a new account hierarchy file in systecash, and then, by hand-editing the xml code, split it up into several files and cut&paste the appropriate tags from the accounts/C/acctchrt_* files.
 ----------------------------------------------------------------------